Close menu

-Knowledge base software solutions centralize information, organize it, and make it easy to search.
-You can use it internally (for staff), externally (for customers), or both!
+Knowledge-based software solutions centralize information, organize it, and make it easy to search.
+You can use it internally (for employees), externally (for customers), or both!

-You know the importance of improving the customer experience but may be unsure what customer support knowledge base software will get you where you need to be.
+You know the importance of improving the customer experience but may need clarification on what customer support knowledge base software will help you achieve this.
 Knowledge is power for your support staff and customers, and the best way to leverage it is by sharing relevant and informative content that allows them to resolve issues independently.

-This means faster resolutions for customers and greater authority and expertise on your end.
-Sounds good, right?
-However, not every customer support knowledge base is created equal, and it’s important to do your research and choose the solution that will be the best fit for your business.
+This means faster customer resolutions and greater authority and expertise on your end.
+Yet, not every customer support knowledge base is created equal, and it’s important to do your research and choose the solution that will be the best fit for your business.
 Here’s everything you need to know to ensure a successful knowledge management implementation.

 What Is Customer Support Knowledge Base Software?

-The general term ‘knowledge base’ can be used to describe a centralized hub for collecting, storing, and sharing knowledge with employees or customers.
-However, a customer support knowledge base (CSKB) is more consumer-specific, enabling your support team to better assist customers, either by allowing customers to access useful content themselves or by making it easy for support staff to look up the information they need to help customers in real time.
+The term ‘knowledge base’ can describe a centralized hub for collecting, storing, and sharing knowledge with employees or customers.
+However, a customer support knowledge base (CSKB) focuses on consumers, enabling support teams to enhance customer assistance.
+This may involve providing customers with direct access to helpful content or enabling support staff to find the necessary information to aid customers rapidly in real time.

 • Help articles